piotrekkr/salesforce-archivist/README.md

 ## Design

-Relation between Salesforce objects (entities) and files looks like this:
+The relation between Salesforce objects (entities) and files looks like this:

 ```mermaid
 erDiagram